Myo-Hset/Detection-Lab-/README.md

 I have installed the pfSense firewall and configured two network adapters: one for WAN and one for LAN.

-I also installed the Squid Proxy on the pfSense firewall for log transfer
+I also installed Squid Proxy on the pfSense firewall to generate web proxy logs for Splunk ingestion.

 <img width="960" height="523" alt="image" src="https://github.com/user-attachments/assets/2eb69dde-f027-4466-a269-7818b90a492a" />